doars/doars/packages/doars-ipc/README.md

 > [ESM](https://cdn.jsdelivr.net/npm/@doars/doars-ipc@3/dst/doars-ipc.esm.js) and [IIFE](https://cdn.jsdelivr.net/npm/@doars/doars-ipc@3/dst/doars-ipc.iife.js) builds are available via the jsDelivr CDN.

-## Bun Host Setup
+## Host setup

-To use this plugin, you need to set up the server-side handler in your Bun application using a webview library like `@webviewjs/webview`:
+To use this plugin, you need to set up the server-side handler in your application using a webview library like `@webviewjs/webview`:

 ```JavaScript
 import { Application } from '@webviewjs/webview'